Climate Funds: Private Sector Observer Roles

 Understanding and accessing the complex world of climate funds can be challenging for private sector participants as information on their policies and activities is not always clearly available, and there may be multiple layers of bureaucracy to navigate.
 Our Active Private Sector Observer status at some of the most influential global climate funds grants us privileged access to participate at their Board meetings and play a vital role in presenting private sector insight to inform Board decision making.

-CMIA is one of a limited number of business organisations which have been granted Active Private Sector Observer (APSO) status at some of the most influential global climate funds, including the World Bank’s Climate Investment Funds (CIF) and Forest Carbon Partnership Facility (FCPF).
+CMIA is one of a limited number of business organisations which have been granted Active Private Sector Observer (APSO) status at some of the most influential global climate funds, including the World Bank’s Climate Investment Funds (CIF).
 CMIA has held the developed markets APSO seat at the world’s biggest climate fund, the Green Climate Fund (GCF), from its inception.
 The GCF is committed to investing US$100 billion annually from 2020.

 Green Climate Fund